Point of Sale

-This increased risk of fraud means credit card payment processors charge merchants a higher fee for transactions that are completed with a magstripe.
+This increased risk of fraud means payment processing companies charge merchants higher credit card fees for transactions that are completed with a magstripe.

 Most credit and debit cards today are outfitted with a microchip.
 This is EMV, which is developed and managed by American Express, Discover, JCB, MasterCard, UnionPay, and Visa.
 The computer chip provides an extra layer of security for cardholders and merchants.
 Unlike magstripe, each chip transaction is assigned a code so fraudulent charges are easier to isolate.
 This has helped to significantly reduced credit card fraud in restaurants.

 In addition to the additional security benefits, EMV also provides more choice when it comes to paying.
 Transactions with a chip card include:

 Tap is considered even more secure than the chip and PIN method because the cardholder hangs on to the card at all times.
 It can only work in short range, so information can’t be picked up to create a counterfeit card.
 The customer’s name, bank account number and three-digit security code on the back of the card are never transmitted during transactions.